 The Test Label is the first line of the test page.
-It will have the following form: IP.IOP.A.B Ir.ior.A.b Where each component indicates the following: IP - Test Suite Identifier Test Label IOP - Interoperability Test Suite l'est Label A - Group Number B - Test Number B - Test Number Scripts implementing this test suite should follow this convention, and may also append a character in the set [a-z] indicating a particular test part.
-The Purpose is a short statement describing what the test Purpose attempts to achieve.
-It is usually phrased as a simple assertion of the feature or capability to be tested.
-The References section lists cross-references to the References specifications and documentation that might be helpful in understanding and evaluating the test and results The Test Setup section describes the configuration of all devices prior to the start of the test.
-Different parts of the procedure may Test Setup involve configuration steps that deviate from what is given in the test setup.
+It will have the following form: IP.IOP.A.B TAPI Test Label Where each component indicates the following: IP - Test Suite Identifier 1050 20501 IOP - Interoperability Test Suite A - Group Number B - Test Number Scripts implementing this test suite should follow this convention, and may also append a character in the set [a-z] indicating a particular test part.
+The Purpose is a short statement describing what the test attempts to Purpose achieve.
+It is usually phrased as a simple assertion of the feature or capability 1 dia pose to be tested.
+The Advanced Functionality gives an indication of whether the test case is covered by one or more optional functions as defined in the Advanced Advanced Functionality Tests.
+These tests may be omitted if the functionality is not Functionality supported by the Node Under Test.
+If this is not in a test case, there are no advanced functionalities listed.
+Deferences The References section lists cross-references to the specifications and References documentation that might be helpful in understanding and evaluating the test and results The Test Setup section describes the configuration of all devices prior to the start of the test.
+Different parts of the procedure may involve configuration Test Setup steps that deviate from what is given in the test setup.
 If a value is not provided for a protocol parameter, then the protocol's default is used for that parameter.
-The Procedure and Expected Behavior table contains the step- by-step instructions for carrying out the test.
+The Procedure and Expected Behavior table contains the step-by-step instructions for carrying out the test.
 These steps include such things as enabling interfaces, unplugging devices from the network, or sending packets from a test station.
-The test procedure also cues the tester to make observations of expected behavior, as needed, as not all steps require observation of Procedure and results.
+The test procedure also cues the tester to make observations of expected behavior, as needed, as not all steps require Procedure and observation of results.
 If any behavior is expected for a procedure, it is to be Expected Behavior observed prior to continuing to the next step.
-Failure to observe Expected Benavior any behavior prior to continuing constitutes a failed test. any bonavior prior to continuing constitutes a fanca tosa Note, that while test numbers continue between test parts, each test part is to be executed independently (Following Common Test Setup and Cleanup as indicated), and are not cascaded from the previous part.
-The Possible Problems section contains a description of known Possible Problems issues with the test procedure, which may affect test results in 1 0351ble Floblellis certain situations.
-Certain Situations.
+Failure to observe any behavior prior to continuing constitutes a failed test. or the first of th Note, that while test numbers continue between test parts, each test part is to be executed independently (Following Common Test Setup and Cleanup as indicated), and are not cascaded from the previous part.
+The Possible Problems section contains a description of known issues with Possible Problems the test procedure, which may affect test results in certain situations. the test procedure, which may affect test results in tertain situations.